NHS Negligence Claims – How Much Compensation Can I Claim?

 - Loss of earnings – You can also claim for loss of future earnings if you are going to be off work.

-If a loved one has been the victim of medical negligence, and they are not able to make a claim for themselves, you will be able to do so on their behalf.
-Not only does this involve cases whereby the person’s injuries are so severe they cannot claim, but you can also claim on the behalf of a child under the age of 18 if you are their parent or guardian.
+If a loved one has been the victim of medical negligence and cannot claim for themselves, you will be able to do so on their behalf.
+Not only does this involve cases whereby the person’s injuries are so severe they cannot claim, but you can also claim on behalf of a child under the age of 18 if you are their parent or guardian.

-You can make a claim if your doctor has misdiagnosed you, and you have suffered as a consequence.
+You can claim if your doctor has misdiagnosed you, and you have suffered as a consequence.
 There are many different types of misdiagnosis claims.
 This includes delayed diagnosis, wrongful diagnosis, and total misdiagnosis.
-The amount of compensation you receive will depend on a number of factors.
-This includes the following:
+The amount of compensation you receive will depend on several factors.
+This consists of the following:

 - If the misdiagnosis has resulted in a change to your life expectancy

-- How your quality of life has been impacted by the misdiagnosis
+- How the misdiagnosis has impacted your quality of life

 - How long your recovery time was extended by

-- The unnecessary suffering and pain your experienced because of the misdiagnosis
+- The unnecessary suffering and pain you experienced because of the misdiagnosis.

 - The nature of your illness

-You may have come across a misdiagnosis compensation calculator online, but it is important to recognise that these only provide estimates, and so you should not take these figures as a guaranteed amount.
+You may have come across a misdiagnosis compensation calculator online.
+Still, it is essential to recognise that these only provide estimates, and so you should not take these figures as a guaranteed amount.

-If you have suffered internal bleeding after an operation, you will be able to make a claim for compensation so long as the NHS is to blame.
-If the internal bleeding was an unforeseen complication that was not caused due to medical error, you may not have grounds to pursue your case further.
-However, if a mistake was made during the operation, it is extremely likely you will be entitled to compensation.
+If you have suffered internal bleeding after an operation, you will be able to make a compensation claim so long as the NHS is to blame.
+If the internal bleeding was an unforeseen complication that was not caused due to medical error, you might not have grounds to further pursue your case.
+However, if a mistake was made during the operation, you will likely be entitled to compensation.
 For further information, please give us a call.

 You can claim for medical negligence compensation from your dentist.
-Common cases include the likes of misdiagnosis, an incorrect tooth being pulled out, and infections that were caused via dentist error.
+Typical cases include the likes of misdiagnosis, an incorrect tooth being pulled out, and infections that were caused via dentist error.
 Of course, to make an NHS negligence claim, you must have seen an NHS dentist.
-If you haven’t, we will make a claim against the private dentist company instead.
+If you haven’t, we will claim the private dentist company instead.

 Successful claims against the NHS are made within three years of the incident occurring.
-In most cases, you will not be able to make a claim after three years, and please note that court proceedings do need to be issued within this time frame.
-There are some rare exceptions, however, and so it is worth getting in touch with us and we will discuss this further with you.
-If you were a child when the medical negligence occurred, you will then have three years from the date of your 18th birthday to make a claim if your parents did not claim on your behalf at the time.
+In most cases, you will not be able to claim after three years, and please note that court proceedings do need to be issued within this time frame.
+However, there are some rare exceptions, so it is worth getting in touch with us, and we will discuss this further with you.
+If you were a child when the medical negligence occurred, you would then have three years from the date of your 18th birthday to make a claim if your parents did not claim on your behalf at the time.

-If you have been the victim of NHS medical negligence, it is important to gather as much evidence as possible to support your claim.
+If you have been the victim of NHS medical negligence, it is crucial to gather as much evidence as possible to support your claim.
 You will need to prove the following: